Rapid-Design-of-Systems-Laboratory/beluga/README.md

     c. `git merge --no-ff origin/I#` Merge the task into **master** and preserving branch history.
 All changes in **master** will show up as a single commit keeping the log simpler.
 The complete commit history will be preserved in **I#**.

+    d. `git push` Push any changes to **master** to the server.

-    d. `git push origin :I#` Delete **I#** from the server.
+    e. `git push origin :I#` Delete **I#** from the server.
 It will still remain in the history along with every individual commit to it that was pushed, but it won't be cluttering up the workspace.

 ## Running unit tests